emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
-## StreamHub
-### Score: 10/20
-1. Has movies, TV, 1080p, subtitles, and adjustable quality, but no anime. 🟡
-1. Only has 1 source, so it can't auto-switch when they fail, and dead links aren't removed. ❌
-1. Site does have episode auto-next across all servers. ✔️
-1. UI is very minimal, has lots of room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***
 ## RidoMovies